Updated on: September 13, 2024

 TotalAV’s VPN performed exceptionally well in my tests.
 It obscured my IP, encrypted my data, and protected me when I connected my laptop to public Wi-Fi networks.
 I could watch all popular streaming services, including Netflix and Amazon Prime.
 TotalAV’s VPN is also very fast, very easy to use, and it allows torrenting — which is why it’s ranked as the best antivirus with a VPN in 2024.

-The data breach monitoring tool is also pretty good.
-It monitors your email address and alerts you if it’s found in any data breaches.
-While it’s easy to use, it is a bit basic compared to Norton’s dark web monitoring tool, which scans the dark web for stolen credit card info, online banking details, passport details, and more.
+TotalAV’s data breach monitoring is also effective, keeping an eye on your email and notifying you if it appears in a breach.
+While easy to use, it lacks the depth of Norton’s dark web monitoring, which tracks stolen credit card numbers, banking details, passport info, and more.

 TotalAV Internet Security ($39.00 / year) provides coverage for 6 devices, whereas TotalAV Total Security ($49.00 / year) covers 8 devices and includes the password vault and an ad blocker.
 All TotalAV‘s annual plans come with a 30-day money-back guarantee.